 ‘Smart’ Insulators for Smart Grids

-A number of trends have been driving development of transmission and distribution networks:
+Several important trends have been driving development of transmission and distribution networks:

-However things are changing.
+But things have been changing.
 One indication is the past initiative in Europe by ‘Friends of the Super-Grid’ proposing a Phase 1 project to connect England, Scotland, Germany and Norway at a cost of some €34 billion – an amount close to that foreseen by the North Sea Countries Offshore Grid Initiative.
 The estimated investment for a more systematic intervention over the next two decades is on the order of hundreds of billions of Euros in Europe and an order of magnitude higher worldwide (i.e. USD 1.8 trillion based on past IEA estimates).

 Smarter Insulator Materials

 ‘Smarter’, higher-performance insulator materials would contribute to assure the reliability of smart grids, while also reducing costs.
 Ceramic insulators have already undergone tremendous improvement in quality and consistency, with better manufacturing and development of new designs specifically for contaminated environments.
-While the history of non-ceramic insulators is far shorter, their development process has been rapid.
+While the history of non-ceramic insulators is far shorter, their development process has been extremely rapid.
 Present designs, materials, and production methods are ‘generations’ ahead of the original attempts, to the point that today they are considered essentially a mature product and no longer seen as a high-risk alternative to conventional insulators.
 Superior materials (i.e. super-hydrophobic and environmentally friendly as a result of nanotechnology) may lead to a whole new generation of such insulators, designed and optimized for each service climate and pollution situation.

 Smarter Insulator Designs & Manufacturing